cycloptux/GiselleBot-Documentation/docs/source/administration.rst

 Command Description
 ^^^^^^^^^^^^^^^^^^^
 Removes one role among those that are flagged as self-assignable, provided the requirements are met.

+.. note:
-Please note that this command is always available to everyone.
+    This command is always available to everyone.

 Examples
 ^^^^^^^^